 Second Half ends, Manchester City 5, Newcastle United 0.

 Attempt missed.
-David Silva (Manchester City) left footed shot from the right side of the box is close, but misses the top left corner.
-Assisted by Kevin De Bruyne.
+Aleksandar Kolarov (Manchester City) left footed shot from outside the box misses to the left following a set piece situation.

 Attempt saved.
-David Silva (Manchester City) left footed shot from the centre of the box is saved in the top centre of the goal.
-Assisted by Kevin De Bruyne.
+Aleksandar Kolarov (Manchester City) left footed shot from outside the box is saved in the bottom right corner.

 Pablo Zabaleta (Manchester City) wins a free kick in the attacking half.